bitpoke/mysql-operator/README.md

 The operator is to be considered alpha and not suited for critical production workloads.
 We (Presslabs) sucessfully use it at the moment for some non-critical production workloads.

+## Contributing

+We welcome all contributions in the form of new issues for feature requests, bugs or directly pull requests.
+We are open to discuss ideas to improve the operator and would also love to find out where and how it is used.
+The discussion related to the project should happen on [Gitter](https://gitter.im/PressLabs/mysql-operator).
+The current developers of the project can be reached via [email](mailto:ping@presslabs.com) too.

 ## Controller deploy

 To deploy this controller, use the provided helm chart, by running: